wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Classification is related to differential abundance analysis, in that it tries to find genes that best explain the difference between conditions.
-However, here the goal is actually to predict the condition of new sample based on a limited set of gene expression levels, as accurately as possible.
+However, here the goal is actually to predict the condition of a new (additional) sample based on a limited set of gene expression levels, as accurately as possible.
 Applications are mainly found in medicine, such as diagnosis and prognosis, but are also used to distinguish different cell types, growth stages etc.

 #### Time series analysis